How to Use an Aggregate Function in Calculated Fields

-This tutorial describes the steps required to create a report with an aggregate function.
-In this example, products that are not discontinued and have a total unit value greater than $500 will be displayed.
+This tutorial describes how to create a report that uses an aggregate function in a calculated field.
+In this example, the report displays products that are not discontinued and have a total unit value greater than $500.